MountGuys Blog

 Filed under: GPS Mounts and Accessories — Tags: , , , — mountguys @ 11:24 pm

-Before diving into the subject, note there are roughly 50 models of Garmin Nuvi.
+Before diving into the subject, note there are roughly 100 models of Garmin Nuvi.
 These model lines range from the lower priced Nuvi 200 line to the premium Nuvi 880.
-Throw into the mess, the Nuvi 550 and 500 for your motorcycle (these are waterproof), the Nuvi 465T (for trucks) and the new ultra-thin 1200 and 1300 lines of Nuvi.
-Many of the latest models have traffic like the 1350T, 1370T and 765T.
-The first Nuvi mount we ever sold was the Nuvi 350 which is still very prominent in the market today, and in fact if you want a bargain, hit eBay for a deal on a used Nuvi 350 for around $50.
+Throw into the mess, the Zumo, Nuvi 550 and 500 for your motorcycle (these are waterproof), the Nuvi 465T (for trucks) and the new ultra-thin 3000 lines of Nuvi.
+Many of the latest models have traffic like the 1350T, 1370T and 3750T.
+The first Nuvi mount we ever sold was the Nuvi 350 which is still very much in use today, and in fact if you want a bargain, hit eBay for a deal on a used Nuvi 350 for around $50.
 It’s still a very solid GPS!

 We covered waterproof mounts for your GPS in a prior article, but today we discuss other types of mounts for your motorcycle.